JosiahOnline/project1/index.md

 author: null
 ---

-I am a freelancer who loves everything about web development including research, design, coding, collecting feedback, problem solving, etc. My previous experiences involve in packaging design, advertising, branding and marketing research.
-If you need any help in your current projects, do contact me.
+I am a freelancer who live in Sandakan, Sabah.
+I loves everything about web development including research, design, coding, collecting feedback, problem solving, etc. My greatest satisfaction comes when I am able to help my clients achieve their business goals.
+Before my life as web developer, my past experiences were involved in packaging design, advertising, branding, marketing research and HR recruitment.
+As a web developer, the goal is not just to design a beautiful website but also to achieve the business goals that aligns with it.
+Thus if you need any help in your current projects, do contact me.
 I am more than happy to help your business grow.